antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 * PostgreSQL (`postgres` service) for the RDFM Management Server and Keycloak databases
 * MinIO (`minio` service) object storage compatible with S3, along with a one-time service (`minio-bucket-creator`) that creates a bucket for RDFM updates
 * nginx-based server for RDFM and Keycloak frontends (`frontend` service)
+* Redis (`redis` service) cache event store used for sending server side events to the frontend

 The `server/deploy/docker-compose.full.yml` file is accompanied by the `server/deploy/docker-compose.full.env` environment file, used to configure both the Docker Compose recipe and Docker containers running in the services.
 Some variables provided in this `server/deploy/docker-compose.full.env` file require modifications to create a safe deployment environment.